aidanwhiteley/books-web/README.md

 So, the low test coverage in this app isn't top of the list of concerns.

+## Building for live
+Running `grunt` will run the automated tests and then package the code for live (running various merge and minification tasks).

 ### Live application example
 And what does all this effort get you?